AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
 -   Offers a CPU-to-memory ratio of 1:4.
--   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) processors.
+-   Uses 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) processors.
 -   Supports enhanced SSDs \(ESSDs\) that deliver millions of IOPS, standard SSDs, and ultra disks.
--   Uses NVIDIA T4 GPU computing accelerators.
+-   Uses NVIDIA T4 GPU computing accelerators that feature:
-    -   Powered by the new NVIDIA Turing architecture
+    -   New NVIDIA Turing architecture
-    -   Up to 16 GB video memory per GPU \(320 GB/s bandwidth\)
+    -   16 GB memory \(320 GB/s bandwidth\) per GPU
     -   Up to 2,560 CUDA cores per GPU
     -   Up to 320 Turing Tensor cores per GPU
     -   Mixed-precision Tensor cores that support 65 FP16 TFLOPS, 130 INT8 TOPS, and 260 INT4 TOPS